- Normal precautions

 Egypt is in an active earthquake zone and there have been occasional earthquakes, with the last major one in 1992.
-If you’re travelling to or living in Egypt, make sure you know what to do in the event of an earthquake.
+If you ’are travelling to, or living in, Egypt, make sure you know what to do in the event of an earthquake.

 Entry requirements (visa/passport)